 ‘Elizabeth’ Thyme (Thymus ‘Elizabeth’) Used in culinary seasoning, this prostrate variety provides extremely aromatic leaves that can be used to flavor meats, cheese, vegetables, and oil.
 Glossy green foliage is covered in early summer with pink flowers.

 Lime Thyme (Thymus citriodorus) Scented leaves with a hint of lime.
 Low creeping habit.
 Excellent ground cover.
 Lime-green colored leaves.

 Variegated Lemon Thyme (Thymus citriodora) Lemon-scented, upright and bushy.
 Flavors fish, poultry stuffings, and vegetables.

-Thyme Miniature Creeping (Thymus minus) Slow-growing, compact and flat to the ground, with tiny leaves and pink flowers that give the finest texture on the lowest growing thyme.
+Miniature Creeping Thyme (Thymus minus) Slow-growing, compact and flat to the ground, with tiny leaves and pink flowers that give the finest texture on the lowest growing thyme.
 Fantastic underplanting in herb gardens, ornamental perennial beds and green roof plantings.

-Thyme Wooly (Thymus pseudolanuginosus) Fuzzy gray-green leaves are tiny and hug the ground.
+Wooly Thyme (Thymus pseudolanuginosus) Fuzzy gray-green leaves are tiny and hug the ground.
 Nice contrast in sunny containers, we particularly love it in concrete urns with red phormium and variegated Algerian ivy.
 Must be planted in a dry location and never over-watered!

 Excellent drought and heat tolerance with great ornamental value.
 We’ve used all of the varieties below with great success in our green roof.
 Wonderful plants for garden paths between stepping stones and green roof plantings.
-Will not tolerate poorly drained soil or shade.